curif/AgeOfJoyQuartzDocumentation/content/Documents/Examples/AGEBasic examples - player to look at a screen when insert coin.md

 #### Insert coin

 The next stage is the insert coin, the program will run when the user insert a coin on the cabinet.
 The program will change the player height (previously it storage the actual value in the variable `playerH`) by the same height of the `head` component (`headH` on the `onload.bas`).
-After that in line 90 and 100 the program moves the player to the same `X` and `Z` coordinates than the `head` to position the player in the desired place.
+After that in line 90 and 100 the program moves the player to the same `X` and `Z` coordinates than the `head` to position the player on the desired place.
 In line 110 the program forces the player to look to the direction of the screen.

 ```vb title="insertcoin.bas"